guidedhacking/GH-Offset-Dumper/README.md

 ## **How to dump from disk**

-1. Update your `config.json` with our example, which can be found below or in the `diskSample.json` file.
+1. Update your `config.json` with our example, which can be found below or in the `diskSample.json` file, make sure `fileonly` is set to true.
 2. Update the `exeFile` field with the path to your exe on disk.
 3. If you require any modules, make sure you add them and put their path in the `additionalModules` array.
 4. Add any signatures you need.